 Where Do Google My Business Posts Appear?

-Google posts appear in Google SERPs and Google Maps when users search for your brand, displaying in the knowledge graph on the right side of search results.
+Google My Business posts appear in Google SERPs and Google Maps when users search for your brand, displaying in the knowledge graph on the right side of search results.
 Here is a segregation of where you can see Google My Business Posts:

 In the business profile, on the desktop